-Evgenia Suzdaleva, Ivan Nagy^{†}, Tereza Mlynářová Department of Signal Processing The Institute of Information Theory and Automation of the Czech Academy of Sciences, Pod vodárenskou věží 4, 18208 Prague, Czech Republic Email: suzdalev@utia.cas.cz [†]Faculty of Transportation Sciences, Czech Technical University Na Florenci 25, 11000 Prague, Czech Republic Email: nagy@utia.cas.cz
+Evgenia Suzdaleva, Ivan Nagy

+Department of Signal Processing The Institute of Information Theory and Automation of the Czech Academy of Sciences, Pod vodárenskou věží 4, 18208 Prague, Czech Republic suzdalev@utia.cas.cz Faculty of Transportation Sciences, Czech Technical University, Na Florenci 25, 11000 Prague, Czech Republic nagy@utia.cas.cz

-Abstract-Initialization is an extremely important part of the mixture estimation process.
-There exists a series of initialization approaches in the literature concerning the mixture initialization.
-However, the majority of them is directed at initialization of the expectation-maximization algorithm widely used in this area.
-This paper focuses on the initialization of the mixture estimation with normal components based on the recursive statistics update of involved distributions, where the mentioned methods are not suitable.
-Its key part is the choice of the initial statistics.
-The paper describes several relatively simple initialization techniques primarily based on processing the prior data.
-The experimental part of the paper represents results of validation on real data.
+Summary.
+The initialization is known to be a critical task for running a mixture estimation algorithm.
+A majority of approaches existing in the literature are related to initialization of the expectation-maximization algorithm widely used in this area.
+This study focuses on the initialization of the recursive mixture estimation for the case of normal components, where the mentioned methods are not applicable.
+Its key part is a choice of the initial statistics of normal components.
+Several initialization techniques based on visual analysis of prior data are discussed.
+Validation experiments are presented.